ekedonald/1-Linux-Practice-Project/README.md

 ![rm_command5](./images/10.%20rm%20command5.png)

 ## 11. touch command:
-The touch command allows you to create an empty file and modify a timestamp in Linux command line.
+The touch command allows you to create an empty file.

 * For example, enter the following command to create an empty file: